mars-project/meps/mep-0002-simplify-data-structure.md

 We mainly make the following optimizations in simplifying the data structure.

-### Chunk and ChunkData merged to Chunk
+### Chunk and ChunkData merged into Chunk

 In order to address the main problem of graph generation, we profiled the supervisor and got the following flame graph.

 ![mep-0002_01](https://user-images.githubusercontent.com/5388750/231441694-82cba4a4-ecca-4949-8445-363fd51c9673.png)

 The above graph is the tile process of ChunkGraph generation.
-We can see that the chunk creatings took too long.
+We can see that the chunk creatings takes too long.
 And the reason is that ChunkData has too many fields and its inheritance relationship is complicated.
-The current data structure of `Chunk` and `ChunkData`are:
+The current data structure of `Chunk` and `ChunkData` are:

 ![mep-0002_02](https://user-images.githubusercontent.com/5388750/231441707-1a0e2cad-bb85-4b01-bedf-05f768fe27ab.png)

 ![mep-0002_03](https://user-images.githubusercontent.com/5388750/231441708-5bc6c52f-cfb5-4601-a4b1-e9fe78a68313.png)

-1. Remove `type_name` and we can use `self.__class__.__name__` instead when necessary.
+1. Remove `type_name` and use `self.__class__.__name__` instead when necessary.

     Currently, the main place of use is `DataFrameData`and `CategoricalData` like: